 - There was a lot of “clutter” in the system from old member levels, old bundles I couldn’t delete, old landing pages I wasn’t using anymore, old email marketing sequences that were no long reflecting current offers, etc. And I was getting confused by my own business.
 I needed to clear the weeds.

-So, what began as a decision to finally leave MemberMouse turned into essentially a total re-build of the entire software stack that powers the Blog Marketing Academy and, more specifically, THE LAB.
+So, what began as a decision to finally leave MemberMouse turned into essentially a total re-build of the entire software stack that powers the Blog Marketing Academy.